react-native-elements/react-native-elements/website/versioned_docs/version-0.19.0/button.md

 #### Button props

-> Also recevies all TouchableWithoutFeedback props
+> Also receives all TouchableNativeFeedback (Android) or TouchableOpacity (iOS) props

 | prop | default | type | description |
 | ---- | ---- | ----| ---- |